-• Foundry Transfer: The DLA required transfer of our existing Gen-3 wafer fabrication process to Nexperia's wafer fabrication facility in Hamburg, Germany.
+Foundry Transfer: The DLA required transfer of our existing Gen-3 wafer fabrication process to Nexperia's wafer fabrication facility in Hamburg, Germany.
 We received \$9.0 million of funds from Nexperia in relation to the transfer activity, associated intellectual property and projects completed to date.
 This transfer also creates a second source for GaN wafer fabrication, which we expect will facilitate broader adoption of GaN technology, as certain customers require multiple sources for risk mitigation.

-Technology Projects for "Pre-funded" Technology Loans and Licensing: Additionally, technology projects pertaining to our products and related activities were pre-funded by loans from Nexperia after we demonstrated that we had reached certain milestones (which have been completed).
-Such loans were deemed paid off when the target milestones identified in the statement of work were completed, and Nexperia secured a license to the technology developed pursuant to the DLA.
+• Technology Projects for "Pre-funded" Technology Loans and Licensing: Additionally, technology projects pertaining to our products and related activities were prefunded by loans from Nexperia after we demonstrated that we had reached certain milestones (which have been completed).
+Such loans have been deemed paid off as the target milestones identified in the Statement of Work (SoW) of the DLA are complete.
+As the milestones have been completed and the loans deemed paid off, Nexperia has secured a license to the technology developed pursuant to the DLA.

-On May 18, 2021, we entered into an amended and restated development and license agreement (the "Amended DLA") with Nexperia, pursuant to which granted Nexperia rights to sell products in the automotive field in Japan.
-Our rights to sell products in the automotive field in Japan remain in place under the Amended DLA.
-As per the original agreement, Nexperia's exclusive rights for sale of products in the automotive field outside of Japan terminated on April 4, 2023.
-In addition, the Amended DLA clarified the ability of Nexperia's customers to use products developed by Nexperia through exercise of its rights under this agreement.
+On May 18, 2021, we entered into an amended and restated development and license agreement (the "Amended DLA") with Nexperia, pursuant to which granted Nexperia rights to sell products in the automotive field in Japan remain in place under the Amended DLA.
+As per the original agreement, after April 2023, Nexperia's exclusive rights for sale of products in the automotive field outside of Japan terminate.
+In addition, the parties have clarified the ability of Nexperia's customers to use products developed by Nexperia through exercise of its rights under this agreement.